 The best almond flour pancakes recipe that turns out light, moist, and fluffy, similar to regular pancakes!
 This easy and delicious paleo pancake recipe is sure to please the whole family for a healthy breakfast!
 Grain-free, gluten-free, dairy-free, and refined sugar-free.

-These almond flour pancakes have been a staple in my household since 2011.
+These almond flour pancakes have been a much adored staple in my household since 2011.

 When I first tried the paleo diet, I needed a fun weekend breakfast.
-I tested this almond flour pancakes recipe over and over until I landed on a recipe I thought was just right.
+I tested this almond flour pancakes recipe over and over until I landed on just the right formula.

-Theyโre light, fluffy, and moist with amazing texture.
-While you can tell they aren’t pancakes made with all-purpose flour, these paleo pancakes are a great grain-free alternative.
+Theyโre light, fluffy, and moist with amazing texture and subtle nutty flavor While they aren’t identical to pancakes made with all-purpose flour, they are a great grain-free alternative.
 Youโll just have to taste them to believe it!

 Hundreds (if not thousands) of individuals have made this their go-to pancake recipe.